 In May 2019 she made her debut with the Zug Sinfonietta and for autumn 2019 she was engaged for the third time for a recording production with the German Film Orchestra Babelsberg.
 In December 2019 she conducted the Saxon Philharmonic Wind Orchestra, Germany's only professional wind orchestra, for the first time.

 For July 2020 she was again engaged by the Rundfunk-Sinfonieorchester Berlin as conductor, this time for a special concert together with the exceptional artist Björk at the Waldbühne Berlin.
+Unfortunately this concert was cancelled due to the corona pandemic.
+Instead, Christiane Silber conducted the Sinfonietta op.
+1 by Benjamin Britten with the RSB in a live concert on RBB Radio and was engaged for the final concert of the season in July 2020 as assistant to Vladimir Jurowski.

 In October 2020 she will conduct the Deutsches Radio Kammerorchester for the season opening concert of the Musik- Collegium Schaffhausen conducting Beethoven's 9th Symphony.